sapegin/washingcode-book/manuscript/book.md

 TODO: other issues?

-The proper solution for these issues is _immutability_ or _immutable data structures_, meaning to change a value we have to create a new array or object.

-Unfortunately JavaScript doesn’t support immutability natively and all solutions are more or less crutches.
-But just _avoiding_ mutations in our code makes it easier to understand.
+_Immutability_ or _immutable data structures_, meaning to change a value we have to create a new array or an object, would solve this problem.
+Unfortunately JavaScript doesn’t support immutability natively and all solutions are more crutches that actual solutions.
+But even just _avoiding_ mutations in our code makes it easier to understand.

-Also worth repeating that `const` in JavaScript only prevents reassignments, but not mutation.
+Also don’t forget that `const` in JavaScript only prevents reassignments, but not mutations.
 We’ve discussed reassignments in the previous chapter, _Avoid reassigning variables_.

 ### Avoid mutating operations (?)